shenwei356/seqkit/doc/docs/usage.md

-  split       split sequences into files by id/seq region/size/parts stat        simple statistics of FASTA files subseq      get subsequences by region/gtf/bed, including flanking sequences tab2fa      covert tabular format to FASTA format
+  split       split sequences into files by id/seq region/size/parts stat        simple statistics of FASTA files subseq      get subsequences by region/gtf/bed, including flanking sequences tab2fx      covert tabular format to FASTA/Q format

 Flags:
       --alphabet-guess-seq-length int   length of sequence prefix of the first FASTA record based on which fakit guesses the sequence type (default 10000)
-  -c, --chunk-size int                  chunk size (attention: unit is FASTA records not lines) (default 1000)
+  -b, --buffer-size int                 buffer size of chunks (default value is the CPUs number of your computer) (default 4) -c, --chunk-size int                  chunk size (attention: unit is FASTA records not lines) (default 1000)
       --id-ncbi                         FASTA head is NCBI-style, e.g. >gi|110645304|ref|NC_002516.2| Pseud...
       --id-regexp string                regular expression for parsing ID (default "^([^\\s]+)\\s?")
-  -w, --line-width int                  line width (0 for no wrap) (default 60) -o, --out-file string                 out file ("-" for stdout, suffix .gz for gzipped out) (default "-")
+  -w, --line-width int                  line width when outputing FASTA format (0 for no wrap) (default 60) -o, --out-file string                 out file ("-" for stdout, suffix .gz for gzipped out) (default "-")
       --quiet                           be quiet and do not show extra information -t, --seq-type string                 sequence type (dna|rna|protein|unlimit|auto) (for auto, it automatically detect by the first sequence) (default "auto")
-  -j, --threads int                     number of CPUs. (default value depends on your device) (default 4)
+  -j, --threads int                     number of CPUs. (default value is the CPUs number of your computer) (default 4)

 Use "fakit [command] --help" for more information about a command.

 ```

-### Performance Tips

-- `--chunk-size`, for large sequences like human genome,
-you could set a small value, like 1, to reduce memory usage.

 ### Datasets